monim67/django-bootstrap-datepicker-plus/.github/CONTRIBUTING.md

         git checkout -b name-of-your-bugfix-or-feature

  3. Create a virtual environment of your choice and activate it.
- 4. Install the dependencies via pip and run the migrations for demo_project.
+ 4. Install the dependencies via pip and run the migrations for django application.

-        npm run pip-install
-        npm run migrate
+        make

- 5. Now you can run the demo_project on localhost:8000 to see the changes you make in action real-time.
+ 5. Now you can run the django application on localhost:8000 to see the changes you make in action real-time.

-        npm run demo
+        make dev

 ## Testing

  1. Run the tests by the following command.

-        npm run test
+        make test

  2. See the coverage report by the following command.

-        npm run coverage
+        make coverage